-Marshall has tried many cases and arbitrations, defended numerous putative class actions, and handled many accelerated injunction proceedings.
+Marshall has tried many cases and arbitrations, eliminated numerous putative class actions, and handled many accelerated injunction proceedings.

 Marshall's work has focused on the following industries:

-Real Estate: Marshall represents developers, investors, owners and brokers in sophisticated contract, financing and land use disputes.
+- Real Estate: Marshall represents residential and commercial landlords, investors, owners and brokers in sophisticated contract, financing, condemnation, and land use disputes.

 Marshall is the Editor of CEB California Trial Objections and the author of CEB Summary Judgment manual.

-Consistent with Allen Matkins' ethic, Marshall puts client interests ahead of firm revenues.
+Consistent with the ethics of Allen Matkins, Marshall puts client interests ahead of firm revenues.
 He staffs cases leanly, typically with one associate and a paralegal.
 Marshall commits to deep personal involvement in the cases he handles.

 - Association of Business Trial Lawyers, Northern California Chapter - Board of Governors member

 - Alameda County Bar Association, Trial Practice Section

 - Selected for inclusion in Northern California Super Lawyers (2012 - 2016)